Photo Credit: Astrid Duenkelmann, MPIfG

 My teaching has been recognized with teaching awards at Harvard and the LSE.
 I have also received consistently high evaluations from students, including the highest possible evaluations (5.0/5.0 from all students) in seminars I led at Harvard and Brown and an average of 4.6/5.0 for the three courses I co-taught at the London School of Economics.

-"Technology Governance and the Regulatory State" (Hochschule fur Politik at TUM, Summer 2021).
-Designed and taught a Master's seminar on the politics of regulating Big Tech with a focus on approaches developed in the European Union & United States.
+"Technology Governance & the Regulatory State" (Hochschule fur Politik at TUM, Summer 2021).
+Designed and taught a Master's seminar on the politics of regulating Big Tech with a focus on approaches developed in the European Union, United States and China.
 Topics include antitrust, labor rights, data privacy and ownership, the 'sharing' economy, journalism, and democracy.
 (Evaluation: 1.0 on 1-5 scale).
 See syllabus here.

-“Liberal Capitalism and its Discontents” (Brown, Spring 2020 and 2021).
+“States & Markets” (Brown, Spring 2020 and 2021; TUM, Spring 2022 and 2023).
 Designed and convened an undergraduate seminar that uses a Polanyian framework to critically examine the interaction of politics and economics in Europe and North America over the past century.
 Topics include Keynesianism, the welfare state, market liberalization, inequality, political populism, financial crises, and climate change (Evaluation: 5.0/5.0 across all categories).

 “The Politics of Policy Advice” (LSE, Spring 2019).
 Led a discussion section in a Master’s level course that critically examines the role of economists, scientists, lawyers, and other experts in the policymaking process, and assesses how various forms of evidence are used to inform and justify policy decisions (Evaluation 4.2/5.0).